Ericeira Portugal Travel Guide

 Find small, traditional taverns tucked away from main squares for authentic local food experiences.

-Explore small villages within the Mafra municipality for a more rural, authentic Portuguese experience.
+Explore little towns within the Mafra municipality for a more in the country, authentic Portuguese experience.

 Capture sunsets from Miradouro de São Sebastião or cliffs overlooking Ribeira d'Ilhas, or close-ups of traditional azulejo patterns.